George Cumby

-George Edward Cumby (born July 5, 1956) is a former American football player who was a linebacker in the National Football League (NFL) for eight seasons during the 1980s.
-He played college football for the University of Oklahoma, and was a three-time All-American.
-A first-round pick in the 1980 NFL Draft, Cumby played professionally for the Green Bay Packers, Buffalo Bills, and Philadelphia Eagles of the NFL.
+George Edward Cumby (born July 5, 1956) is an American former professional football player who was a linebacker for eight seasons in the National Football League (NFL) during the 1980s.
+He played college football for the Oklahoma Sooners, thrice earning All-American honors, including a unanimous selection in 1979.
+A first-round pick in the 1980 NFL draft, Cumby played professionally for the Green Bay Packers, Buffalo Bills, and Philadelphia Eagles of the NFL.
 He was an athletic director and head football coach for Bishop Thomas K. Gorman Catholic School in Tyler, Texas.
-Since August 2016, he has been director of recruitment at Jacksonville College (TX).
+In 2016, he served as director of recruitment at Jacksonville College (TX).